StevenWeir038/Kennel39/TESTING.md

 In one example, I was unable to create a booking after trying to update the view to prevent clashes with existing appointments.
 (Accidently commented out `form.instance.user = user`) when debugging.

-**TODO**
-Time to attempt at least a few basic tests for the site.
+To date **no** automated tests had been written for the site.

-After writing a few tests it is useful to install the `coverage` module.
+After writing a few tests it will be useful to install the `coverage` module.
 This shows what percentage of the code has been tested.

 Type `pip3 install coverage`.

 To see how much has be tested in the booking app for instance, type `coverage run --source=bookings manage.py test` into the cli.
-**/TODO**

 ## Validation